eldarrak/FLightR/cran-comments.md

 This note on RcppArmadillo, I get every time: I use RcppArmadillo::fastLmPure in FLightR, so RcppArmadillo has to be in Imports but not LinkingTo

 ## Update
-This update removes dependencies from sp, maptools, rgdal and rgeos.
+This update corrects a small bug caused by switch to sf package.

 ## Test environments